 Configure Storage Adapter After Ghost Update.

 Updating Ghost installation will add the new version to the version folder on the root.
-And we know from the integration of storage adaptor is, placing the "ghost-storage-cloudinary" to the Ghost version directory.
+We know from the integration of the storage adaptor that it is placing the "ghost-storage-cloudinary" in the Ghost version directory.

-Then try to restart the Ghost.
-Make a test by upload an image to the post.
+Then, try to restart the Ghost.
+Make a test by uploading an image to the post.

 Let me know your thought or you find a mistake/outdated content for this post.